 Even though the introduction of CSS was a major upgrade and has had almost no downsides it is important to take into consideration the effect the use of CSS scripts can have on page speed, especially when it comes to the rendering of a web page.
 When CSS is poorly delivered the browser has to wait to download and process the styling data before it can fully finish rendering (and thus display to your visitors) your web pages.
 This is why it’s important to optimize CSS delivery and to learn about the pitfalls that can slow down a web page.

 First combine all the CSS scripts that you are able to combine into one bigger CSS script.
-The reason that this is important is because the higher amount of external CSS files your web pages load the slower your web pages can get.
+The reason that this is important is that the higher the number of external CSS files your web pages load, the slower your web pages can get.
 This is in part because loading multiple CSS files creates unnecessary additional requests for the browser to handle but even using one external CSS file can be considered bad practice when it comes to page speed.
 Using an external file to call a CSS script will block the rendering of your web page when it contains CSS rules that are used for the above-the-fold view of a page.
 Inlining these CSS rules will solve this problem.
 You should therefore always inline your CSS scripts unless they are larger in size.

-After you have combined all your CSS scripts into one bigger script you should compress this script to reduce the amount of data your visitors have to download when loading your web pages.
+After you have combined all your CSS scripts into one bigger script, you should compress this script to reduce the amount of data your visitors have to download when loading your web pages.
 For every extra KB your visitors have to download your web page loads a little slower.
 Use the CSS compressor to compress your CSS.

 This is the most important factor when it comes to optimizing the CSS delivery.
 Follow these steps: